sabeechen/hassio-google-drive-backup/README.md

 ## About
 A complete and easy to configure solution for backing up your snapshots to Google Drive
 * Automatically creates new snapshots on a configurable schedule.
-* Uploads any snapshots it finds to Google Drive.
+* Automatically uploads snapshot to Drive, even the ones it didn't create.
 * Automatically cleans up old snapshots in Home Assistant and Google drive so you don't run out of space.
 * Lets you upload snapshots directly from Google Drive, which makes [restoring from a fresh install](#how-do-i-restore-a-snapshot) very easy.
 * Integrates with Home Assistant Notifications, and provides sensors you can trigger off of.
+* Simple UI focused on clarity, usability and getting out of your way because you have more important things to worry about.

-This is for you if you want to quickly set up a backup strategy without having to do much work.
+This is for you if you want to quickly set up a backup strategy without much fuss.
+It doesn't require much familiarity with Hass.io, its architectire, or Google Drive.
+Detailed install instrctions are provided below but you can just add the repo, click install and open the Web UI.
+It will tell you what to do and only takes a few simple clicks.

-Particularly, most of the existing solutions for back I've found for Hass.io:
-* Provide no mechanism for taking action when they fail
-* Provide no mechanism for seeing what they're actually doing
-* Don't come with an easy way to clean up old snapshots
-* Require truly <i>arcane</i> knowledge of of the Google Drive, Hass.io or Dropbox API

-I made this to avoid these complications.
-Install the add-on, click the button that authenticates with Google Drive, and you're backed up from then on.
-If you don't have a Google account already, its pretty easy to [create one](https://www.google.com/intl/en/drive/) and Google gives you 15GB of free storage (at the time of writing), which should be enough for as many backups as you want.

 ## Installation
 The add-on is installed like any other.